weblearn22/ERPscanr/docs/index.md

 ## Motivation

-ERPs are a common method of investigation in neuroscience, with tens of thousands of existing articles using ERPs to investigate both cognitive and clinical questions, with thousands more published each year.
+ERPs are a common method of investigation in psychology and neuroscience, with tens of thousands of existing articles using ERPs to investigate both cognitive and clinical questions, with thousands more published each year.
 The scale of this literature can make it difficult to keep up with the research, motivating the need for synthesis of the existing literature.